Sudan

 The Sudanese Red Crescent has been providing ongoing humanitarian assistance on the ground since the beginning of the conflict.
 Red Crescent volunteers have been providing emergency first aid, conducting search and rescue, facilitating evacuations, reuniting families and much more.

-They have reached over 1.3 million people with life-saving assistance.
+With more than 12,000 volunteers, the Sudanese Red Crescent has reached almost 8 million people with life-saving assistance.
 The Red Crescent has also provided essential services to people who have had to flee their homes.
 They provide water, food, accommodation, shelter and household items.

 The International Committee of the Red Cross has also been providing support in Sudan.
 They are: